jojonium/CS-528-Mobile-and-Ubiquitous-Computing/README.md

 This project expands an existing app by adding functionality to its user interface and enabling face recognition and OCR using Google's APIs.
 Users can take pictures that the app will scan for recognized faces and text.

+## Project 3

+Project 3 involves sensor programming, activity recognition, geofencing, and Google Maps in a mashup of various features unique to mobile computing.